Aris Agios Konstantinos

-Aris Agios Konstantinos (Άρης Αγίου Κωνσταντίνου) is a sporting club in the town of Agios Konstantinos in Fthiotida, Greece.
-It was created in 1931 and took the name from Aris, a soccer club from Thessaloniki who won the championship that year.
+Aris Agios Konstantinos (Άρης Αγίου Κωνσταντίνου) are a sporting club in the town of Agios Konstantinos in Fthiotida, Greece.
+They were created in 1931 and took the name from Aris, a soccer club from Thessaloniki who won the championship that year.
 Their greatest time in history was their participation in the National Second Division twice.

 Distinctions

 The team participated 11 times in the lower levels of the national championships, the team won the Fthiotida local championship seven times.

 Beta Ethniki (Second Division)

 The team participated in the division in the 1961–62 season, when they were fourth group of the "northern group", they were finished 8th with 15 points and during the 1970–71 season, when they were playing in the Second Group, they finished 18th with 46 points.

 National Amateur Championships (now the Third Division)

 The team participated for two years during the 1977–78 season in the 3rd Group (ranked 6th with 44 points) and in the 1978–79 season again in the 3rd Group with 19th place with 18 points.